onuralpszr/CvCamera-Mobile/README.md

 This android project is barebone setting up OpenCV 4.9.0 (and other 4.x.y versions) for Android in [Android Studio](https://developer.android.com/studio) with Native Development Kit (NDK) support.
 [Android NDK](https://developer.android.com/ndk) enables you to implement your [OpenCV](https://opencv.org) image processing pipeline in C++ and call that C++ code from Android Kotlin/Java code through JNI ([Java Native Interface](https://en.wikipedia.org/wiki/Java_Native_Interface)).

-This sample Android application displays a live camera feed only and camera switch to back and front in runtime.
+This Android application, provides a live camera feed with the ability to dynamically switch between front and back cameras.
+It includes a custom cvFpsMeter for enhanced text visibility.
+Also features a basic setup for Android NDK and OpenCV, as well as a CV filter with a toggle button for camera switching.

 ## How to use this repository